MusicGen-Large (3.3B)

 A comprehensive guide to understanding how LUMINA extracts signatures from audio using gradient-based techniques to determine training data influence.

-๐Ÿ“„ 15 min read ๐ŸŽฏ Advanced ๐Ÿ“… January 2026
+๐Ÿ“„ 15 min read ๐ŸŽฏ Advanced ๐Ÿ“… March 2026

 The Big Picture